 Lake Shore cryogenic probe stations offer a versatile platform for probing and characterizing the electro-optical and magneto-transport properties of TMD devices patterned on wafers up to 51 mm (2 in) in diameter, including temperature-dependent, gated I-V characteristics.
 Like graphene, the atomically-thin TMD structures can be significantly affected by surface contamination caused by atmospheric exposure.
 Conducting transport measurements within the vacuum conditions (as low as 10-8 Torr) of the probe station helps minimize the risk of this occurring.
 Sample contamination can be further minimized with the addition of a load-lock with suitcase.
 The load-lock option can be added to several probe station models and allows the researcher to move a device from glove box to electrical test in a controlled atmosphere.

 Although TMD and graphene-analog materials are commonly investigated at room temperature, temperature-dependent investigation of carrier mobility can reveal insights into phonon scattering as well as defect concentration, movement, and location.
 Moreover, with sample stage temperatures as low as 1.6 K, Lake Shore cryogenic probe stations are ideal platforms for on-wafer characterization of 2D superconducting devices—particularly at microwave frequencies.

-For help choosing probe station, as well as a material characterization system such as a Hall effect measurement system (for measuring Hall mobility of TMDs as a function of temperature and applied gate bias), please contact us.
+For help choosing a probe station, as well as a material characterization system such as a Hall effect measurement system (for measuring Hall mobility of TMDs as a function of temperature and applied gate bias), please contact us.